 The Circumlocution Office website was set up to show appreciation to arguably one of the greatest writers in human history, Charles Dickens.
 The site was named after a bureaucratic government office that Dickens created in one of his novels, Little Dorrit.

-We are busy expanding the content to include all of Dickens main works, speeches, quotations archive, a detailed timeline, a trail as well as lots of informative pages about the life and times of Charles Dickens.
-We have also started our own blog, a series of articles about the times Dickens lived in.
+Our content includes all of Dickens main works, speeches, a quotations archive, detailed timelines, a trail as well as lots of informative pages about the life and times of Charles Dickens.
+We have also started our own blog, a series of articles about the times Dickens lived in and most recently discussion forums.

 Conceived in 2012 – the 200th anniversary of the birth of Dickens – our site has now grown to well over 2,000 pages and our visitor figures have been rising considerably year on year, both in numbers and geographical reach.
 We update the site or add pages almost every day.